pdefusco/Using_CML_MLFlow/README.md

 ![alt text](img/mlflow_reg_deployment_fix.png)

 Once the model is deployed, test the input and validate that the response output consists of a successful prediction.
-If you get an error, disable "Model Authentication" in the Model Settings tab.

 ![alt text](img/mlflow_step30.png)